What Is A Computer?

 Types of Computer Hardware

 Computers are defined by their ability to take an input, process data and produce an output.
-That being said, let’s take a look at the different types of computer available today that are most commonly used.
+That being said, let’s take a look at the different types of computer hardware available today that are most commonly used.

 - Personal computer (PC): A PC is a desktop computer housed in a compact casing often placed within a classroom, home or office.
 They rely on additional peripheral hardware to be functional such as a mouse, keyboard and monitor.